 Is the June Oven Worth It?

 Too often “smart” kitchen products, billed as the future of cooking, are pretty half-baked; they can be annoyingly inefficient and laden with gimmicky features, and sometimes it feels as if the actual food is an afterthought.
 Not in this case.
-Yes, even at a third of its original price, the June Oven is expensive at $599.
+Yes, even at a third of its original price, the June Oven is expensive, at about $600.00.
 But it’s simple for a novice to use and get good results.
 Even for experienced cooks, the June Oven made preparing foods easier, and it was enjoyable to use, as it performed nearly flawlessly and operated seamlessly, with a satisfyingly clear, intuitive display and controls.
 This is one smart product that lives up to its promise, and we’d be excited to have it in our kitchen.

 We baked, roasted, and slow-cooked a variety of foods in both the original and second generation June Ovens, using recipes and presets from its app as well as our own recipes for cookies and biscuits.
 We rated the oven on the quality of its cooking performance, ease of use, and cleanup.
 We purchased the ovens online, and the price shown is what we paid.
 During testing we also subscribed to full recipe access (more than 100 recipes at the time of writing) on the June app ($4.99 per month or $49.00 per year).